-Now while that doesn’t mean you can blast it out all over social media, it does mean that you can share that, per, however, the clause states, with other potential clients.
-If you have a client who doesn’t want you to mention the work at all, ask me for a testimonial instead.
+Now that doesn’t mean you can blast it out all over social media.
+But it does mean that you can share your work with other potential clients per the language in the contract.
+If you have a client who doesn’t want you to mention the work at all, ask them for a testimonial instead.

 Another cool benefit of becoming a ghostwriter, especially in a particular niche, is you can learn a ton about that topic.